Jellyfin vs Plex: Which Media Server Should You Use?

 Server InstallationBest on Docker, compatible, smaller overall OS support (outside of Docker) Supports more platforms, including dedicated installation media on various OSes

-Core FeaturesMedia streaming, Live TV, DVR, and hardware transcoding (all free)Media streaming, 200+ free live TV channels, 50,000+ movies and TV shows
+Core FeaturesMedia streaming, Live TV, DVR, and hardware transcoding (all free)Plex Pass (paid subscription) offers DVR, Plexamp for music streaming, and hardware transcoding

 Premium FeaturesAll features are freePlex Pass (paid subscription) offers DVR, Plexamp for music streaming, hardware transcoding

-Unique Selling PointEntirely free with no premium features locked behind a paywallAdditional features, dedicated team, and polished experience with Plex Pass
+Unique Selling PointEntirely free with no premium features locked behind a paywallAdditional features, a dedicated team, and a polished experience with Plex Pass

 Conclusion & Final Thoughts: Jellyfin or Plex?